waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 rspec ./spec/features/public_accesses_bike_spec.rb:3 # member of public accesses bike docking station releases a working bike
 ```

 We have a similar problem as before in that RSpec is telling us that it expects `nil` to respond to `working?`.
-Again, it would have been helpful if the message said `expected NilClass to respond to `working?'`.
+Again, it would have been helpful if the message said `expected NilClass to respond to 'working?'`.
 So what is `nil`?
 Look at the line that the error is occurring on.
 Check the code in your feature test.
 Decide in you pair what thing is `nil`.

 You should have ascertained that it is the `bike` variable.
 But why?
 Have a look at the code that assigns the bike variable `bike = docking_station.release_bike`.
 What is returned by `docking_station.release_bike`?